mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Relationship between Base classes and Derived classes

-The first thing a derived class does is call its base class constructor, either explicitly or implicitly.
+The base class constructor is the first thing to be called by a derived class, either explicitly or implicitly.

-- **Override** keyword is needed if a derived-class method overrides a base-class method
+- **Override** keyword is needed if a derived-class function overrides a base-class function

-- If a base class method is going to be overridden it must be declared **Virtual**
+- If a base class function is going to be overridden it must be declared **Virtual**

 The following example will calculate the area and perimeter of a circle using inheritance: